 Analyzing Antero Resources's Unusual Options Activity

-Shares of Antero Resources (NYSE:AR) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $13.8.
+On Monday, shares of Antero Resources (NYSE:AR) saw unusual options activity.
+After the option alert, the stock price moved down to $12.78.

 - Strike Price: $11.00